ibm-cloud-docs/databases-for-postgresql/config-iam-auth.md

 - Configure your IAM Authorizations under the **Manage** tab.

-- Choose the **Authorizations** tab from the lefthand menu.
+- Choose the **Authorizations** tab from the left menu.
-- Click the **create** button to create an authorization to allow a service instance access to another service instance.
+- Click the **Create** button to create an authorization to allow a service instance access to another service instance.

 ## Grant a service authorization
 {: #cd-postgresql-serviceauth}

 The source service is the service that is granted access to the target service.
 The roles that you select define the level of access for this service.
-The target service is the service you are granting permission to be accessed by the source service based on the assigned roles.
+The target service is the service that you are granting permission to be accessed by the source service based on the assigned roles.

 - In the **Source Service** field, select **Databases for PostgreSQL development**.
 - In the **Target Service** field, select **Satellite**.